ryan-lab-duke/gds-applications-site/README.md

 # Geospatial Data Science

-This repository hosts the code for the online textbook, *Geospatial Data Science* designed by [Johnny Ryan](https://www.johnny-ryan.com/).
+This repository hosts the code for the online textbook **Geospatial Data Science** designed by [Johnny Ryan](https://www.johnny-ryan.com/).

 ## Repository structure